 Content that ranks requires more than good writing.
 Technical SEO (site speed, crawlability, schema markup, mobile optimization) is the foundation.
 If your site has crawl errors, broken internal links, or missing meta tags, even the best content won’t rank.

-The best SEO copywriting agencies include a technical audit in Month 1 and ongoing monitoring as part of the retainer.
+The best SEO copywriting agencies — including our own SEO content writing service — include a technical audit in Month 1 and ongoing monitoring as part of the retainer.
 If technical SEO is a separate add-on or not mentioned at all, the service is incomplete.

 5. Do they optimize for AI search engines?